DE7GK35/PosixMQ-read/README.md

 This is a fork of Denis Francesconi's [PosixMQ-read](https://github.com/DE7GK35/PosixMQ-read) node for Node-RED.
 Uses Mike Okner's [posix-mq](https://github.com/mikeokner/posix-mq) library.

-The intent of this expansion is to allow the user to also send to a Message Queue as well as read from it.
+This version allows the user to both write to a POSIX message queue and read from a POSIX message queue.

-This is a work in progress.

 Requirements
 ============